documatt/snippets-web/README.md

 npm run test:unit PreviewStore
 ```

-### E2E tests with Playwright
+### E2E tests (Pytest, Playwright)

-Playwright E2E tests are written in Python.
+E2E tests are written in Python's [Pytest](https://pytest.org).
+Most of them are Playwright tests.

+### Timeouts

+Generally E2E tests take a long time.
+However sometimes it might got stuck in infinite loop.
+We employ [pytest-timeout](https://pypi.org/project/pytest-timeout/) Pytest plugin to prevent individual tests from running infinitely.

+* global timeout - timeout of each test (if not overriden on the test) is in `pytest.ini`.

+* individual timeouts - tests could customize timeout with a marker, e.g. 5 seconds `@pytest.mark.timeout(5)`.

+### `data-testid`

 For better testability the markup is often augmented with test id `data-testid` attribute that is expected by the test.

+### HOWTO Run a single test file

+    pytest e2e/test_statcounter.py

 ## Settings